Brela/todo-mvc/README.md

 # todo-mvc

-## planning on figuring out React and incorporating with this back-end
+### planning on figuring out React and incorporating with this back-end
-# todo-mvc